19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 37 of 2014 wef 22/02/2014]

-“qualifying capital expenditure” means the following types of capital expenditure which are incurred in respect of any construction or renovation, between 23rd February 2010 and the date of completion of that construction or renovation (both dates inclusive):
+“qualifying capital expenditure” means the following types of capital expenditure which are incurred in respect of any construction or renovation, between 23rd February 2010 (in the case of subsection (1)) or 22nd February 2014 (in the case of subsection (1A)), and the date of completion of that construction or renovation (both dates inclusive):

 (a) costs of feasibility study on the layout of the building or structure;